-Professors: Nathan Balke, Raveendra Batra, Rajat Deb, Tom Fomby, Kathy Hayes, Daniel Millimet, Santanu Roy, Daniel Slottje, Shlomo Weber.
+Professors: Nathan Balke, Rayeendra Batra, Rajat Deb, Tom Fomby, Kathy Haves, Daniel Millimet, Santanu Roy, Daniel Slottje, Shlomo Weber.
 Associate Professors: Thomas Osang, Saltuk Ozerturk.
-Assistant Professors: Bo Chen, Anna Kormilitsina, James Lake, Isaac Mbiti, Danila Serra.
-Senior Lecturers: James Cooley, Helen Reynolds.
-Lecturer: Elizabeth Wheaton.
+Assistant Professors: Bo Chen, Anna Kormilitsina, James Lake, Isaac Mbiti, Danila Serra, Senior Lecturers: James Cooley, Helen Reynolds, Elizabeth Wheaton.

 The student majoring in economics may choose among four degree plans.
 Each degree plan requires the student to take six core classes (ECO 1311, 1312, 3301 and 3302, MATH 1309 or 1337, and STAT 2301 or 2331 or 4340).
 Under each degree plan, the student is expected to take ECO 1311 and 1312 and MATH 1309 and 1337 during their first or second year.
 Finally, under each degree plan, the student must have a GPA of at least 2.000 in economics courses attempted, and the student must receive at least a grade of C- in all classes counting toward the major.
-MATH 1309 or 1337 is required prior to enrolling in ECO 3301 or 3302.
-STAT 2301, 2331 or 4340 is required prior to enrolling in any economics course at the 4000 level or above.
 Once the major is declared, due progress must be made in terms of course enrollment.
 If requirements change, the catalog in force at the time the major is declared prevails.